pvillega/old-blog-source/about/index.md

 I'm a nerd.
 Correction, a [happily married][6] nerd, and (I believe) a decent husband :)

 I like coding.
 I've been doing stuff for many years, trying new technologies, doing small personal projects.
 Many of them are lost as they were not "relevant" (amateurish hacks which I did not keep when replacing computers), but I store some stuff in [Github][3].
 My love for programming has grown a lot since I discovered Scala and Play Framework.
-I feel comfortable working with them and the way they facilitate creating new apps motivates me to spend more time using them.
+After my move to London I was busy and couldn't devote much spare time to coding, but I'm fixing this.

-I love reading.
-In fact, I like it so much that I have no TV at home.
-No time for it.
-Since I got my new Kindle I've read hundreds of books (and the list keeps increasing), including all the saga of Capitan Alatriste, Malazan Book of the Fallen saga, The Hunger Games trilogy, the full Vorkosigan saga (with Ethan of Athos and Falling Free) and several others.
+I love reading, mostly fantasy and sci-fi but also some classics, although I won't read a book just because *it's popular*.
+Since I got my  Kindle I've read hundreds of books, so many in fact that I had to purchase a Voyager last Christmas to replace it.
 I get hooked on stories, I need to know what will happen next.
 And I read fast :)

 I play games.
-Board games, role games, videogames... you name it.
+Board games, role games, computer games... you name it.
 I enjoy them, more so if they are strategy games.
-Sadly, I don't have as much time for them as I would like, as between coding and playing, coding wins the battle.
+Sadly, I don't have as much time for them as I would like.
 Little secret: I want to create my own game.
 Someday.

 I support Manchester United.
 To be honest I don't watch many matches, if any at all.
 But I support them.
 Not every choice has to be rational, does it?

 I like Linux.
 And Android, of which I own one.
-I can't see myself using a restrictive platform for personal use.
+I can't see myself using a restrictive platform for personal use, although if I have a decent terminal, a browser and a decent IDE, nothing else matters much.

 ## What do I do?